nebula-plugins/nebula-release-plugin/README.md

 ### Sanitize versions

 Historically, this plugin generated versions using build metadata which comes after the `+` sign.
-While we suggest using this approach to be semver compliant, some people has raised their need for removing the build medata and make it part of the pre-release string.
+While we suggest using this approach to be semver compliant, some people have raised their need for removing the build medata and making it part of the pre-release string.

 For this, starting on version `11.0.0` we have introduced a `sanitizeVersion` flag.
 Ex.